1953 Sarnia tornado: Tornado summary

-At least 150 homes on the more suburban outskirts of the city were damaged and in some instances reduced to rubble.
+At least 150 homes on the more suburban outskirts of the city were damaged and, in some instances, reduced to rubble.
 Before exiting Sarnia, the tornado curved even further to the northeast and began to weaken, as its path narrowed to approximately 30 m across.
 The nearby radio station CHOK was severely damaged by the tornado as well.
 As it moved into rural Lambton and Middlesex Counties, more F4 damage was inflicted upon farmsteads and homes near Nairn, before the tornado dissipated south of Stratford around 7 pm EDT (Grazulis, 1990).
 This suggests a total path length exceeding 120 km, though it is highly probable that this damage path was made up of more than one tornado, possibly as many as four.
-At the very least, there were two other storm tracks that day both of which paralleled the Sarnia storm to its north and south.
+At the very least, there were two other storm tracks that day both of which parallelled the Sarnia storm to its north and south.
 One of these tracked from Strathroy to northeast of London whereas the other originated near Lambton Shores before weakening near St. Mary's.
 Significant tornado damage in the F2 to F4 range was also reported with these storms, and it is likely that these parent supercells were also of the cyclic variety.
 As many as nine individual tornadoes may have touched down during this outbreak.
-Financial losses in Canada totaled $15 million; five people were killed, 48 were injured, and 500 were left homeless.
+Financial losses in Canada totalled $15 million; five people were killed, 48 were injured, and 500 were left homeless.

 Overall, the tornado was on the ground for 2 hours and 39 minutes, tracked 75–90 mi, and was 1–1.5 mi wide at its peak.
 Seven people were killed, 117 others were injured, and damages were estimated $17.6 million (1953 USD).

 Aftermath

 Although CHOK returned to the air within a few hours, it remained under emergency circumstances for several days, and Port Huron's two AM radio stations, WTTH and WHLS, were also off the air and had sustained even more severe damage than CHOK.
 In the days to come, radio stations in Detroit, Windsor, and London would aid in the relief effort by relaying messages and emergency information from CHOK to listeners around the region.
 Nevertheless, the work of local radio announcers such as Karl Monk at CHOK and Robin Busse at WTTH, who had kept listeners informed of the storm as it developed until their stations were knocked off the air, was credited for saving many lives.

-Both CHOK-AM (1070 kHz) and CHOK-FM (97.5 MHz) were knocked off the air; while the AM station returned to the air later that day, the FM station was never rebuilt and its license was cancelled in 1957.
+Both CHOK-AM (1070 kHz) and CHOK-FM (97.5 MHz) were knocked off the air; while the AM station returned to the air later that day, the FM station was never rebuilt and its licence was cancelled in 1957.
 CHOK would remain an AM-only station until adding an FM rebroadcaster 55 years later.